cypress-io/cypress/docs/source/faq/index.md

 You cannot currently preserve localStorage across tests and can read more [here](https://github.com/cypress-io/cypress/issues/461).

-## {% fa fa-question-circle green %} Some of my elements animate in, how do I work around that?
+## {% fa fa-angle-right %} Some of my elements animate in, how do I work around that?

 Oftentimes you can usually account for animation by asserting `.should('be.visible')` or another assertion on one of the elements you expect to be animated in.